matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ## :star: Builder

-- When you know beforehand exactly what object you need
+- When you know beforehand exactly what object you need:
     - Simply use a constructor, no design pattern needed
-- When you don't know exactly what object is needed but you want to be able to decide at runtime from a family of objects
+- When you don't know exactly what object is needed but you want to be able to decide at runtime from a family of objects:
     - Use the Factory Pattern
-- When you know beforehand exactly what object you need, but that object has to be buildup slowly as user input comes in
+- When you know beforehand exactly what object you need, but that object has to be buildup slowly as user input comes in:
     - Use the builder design pattern
-- Which of the following might suggest the use of the Builder Pattern?
+- Which of the following might suggest the use of the Builder Pattern:
-    - The construction of the object varies with information that becomes available after constructor of the object is called.
+    - The construction of the object varies with information that becomes available after constructor of the object is called
-- What is the basic idea of a Builder Pattern?
+- What is the basic idea of a Builder Pattern:
     - Allow objects to be created in a step-by-step manner
     - Abstract the user of a class from implementation details of the objects of the class